 \section{Introduction}

-The utility of quantum computing hinges not only on increasing qubit counts but also on efficiently mitigating the inherent noise that disrupts computations.
-While fault tolerance remains a long-term goal, quantum error mitigation (QEM) is essential for obtaining reliable results from today’s Noisy Intermediate-Scale Quantum (NISQ) devices and improving the performance of partially error-corrected quantum processors in the future.
-Indeed, even as quantum error correction (QEC) advances, quantum error mitigation will remain relevant to suppress residual errors and extend the effective fidelity of quantum computations, in regimes where full fault tolerance is impractical.
-Various error mitigation techniques have been proposed, particularly in estimating expectation values \cite{Endo_2021, Cai_2023}.
-However, they introduce a sampling overhead that scales exponentially with circuit size and per-qubit operation error rate \cite{Takagi_2023, Tsubouchi_2023, Quek_2024, Filippov_2024}, making scalable error mitigation a key challenge.
+The practical utility of quantum computing depends not only on increasing qubit counts but also on mitigating the noise that disrupts quantum computations.
+While fully fault-tolerant quantum computing remains a long-term goal, quantum error mitigation (QEM) is essential for obtaining reliable results from today’s Noisy Intermediate-Scale Quantum (NISQ) devices and for improving the performance of partially error-corrected quantum processors.
+Even as quantum error correction (QEC) advances, QEM will remain relevant for suppressing residual errors and extending the effective fidelity of quantum computations in regimes where full fault tolerance is impractical.
+Numerous mitigation techniques have been proposed for estimating expectation values~\cite{Endo_2021, Cai_2023}.
+However, existing approaches incur sampling overheads that grow exponentially with circuit size and per-qubit error rates~\cite{Takagi_2023, Tsubouchi_2023, Quek_2024, Filippov_2024}, making scalable error mitigation a central challenge.

-Broadly, quantum error mitigation methods can be classified as noise-aware or noise-agnostic.
-Noise-aware techniques, such as probabilistic error cancellation (PEC) \cite{Temme_2017, Endo_2018, Song_2019, Ewout_2023}, leverage precise noise models to reconstruct noiseless results.
-While PEC can theoretically eliminate the impact of noise, it critically depends on accurate noise characterization.
-Fundamental limitations of Pauli noise learnability \cite{Chen_2023, Alessio_2024}, parameter drifts and error model violations can thus introduce a finite bias in PEC results \cite{Govia_2024,Alessio_2024}.
+Broadly, quantum error mitigation methods can be categorized as either noise-aware or noise-agnostic.
+Noise-aware approaches, such as probabilistic error cancellation (PEC)~\cite{Temme_2017, Endo_2018, Song_2019, Ewout_2023}, rely on detailed noise models to reconstruct ideal results.
+While PEC can in principle eliminate the impact of noise, its effectiveness depends critically on accurate noise characterization.
+Fundamental limitations in the learnability of Pauli noise~\cite{Chen_2023, Alessio_2024}, together with parameter drifts and model inaccuracies, can lead to finite residual bias~\cite{Govia_2024, Alessio_2024}.